 - Assistive Technology

 - Additional Tutorials, and / or

+- Buddy systems

+- One on one coaching and mentoring

 - Other mechanisms, such as assistance in using technology for online delivery components.

 During the enrolment process, a representative of NICS will conduct an interview, during which the student's pre-existing knowledge and skills will be identified.
 Following this, the student will undertake a brief and non-invasive literacy and numeracy assessment.
 Together these documents will assist NICS to determine the amount of training required for each student, any opportunity to seek recognition of prior learning, how students best learn and the type of assistance and support they may require.